hveerten/katu/Readme.md

 and it will be stored at `<Object>_results/multinest_<volume>_<model>/` where `Object`, `volume` and `model` are the variables that are set at the Preparation step.
 The user is encouraged to check the output files in the documentation of `multinest` to understand its contents.
+Alternatively, I have provided my own set of notes about `multinest`'s output in `wrapper_utils/multinest_notes.txt`, which the user can check.

 Additionally, `multinest` will print to the terminal some status lines so that the user can check that it still is working.